 PHIL 154.001 – Philosophy of the Social Sciences

-- What is science in the first place, and what makes a scientific discipline a social science?
+- What is the relationship between natural and social science?